LSFLK/superapp-mobile-x/memo-app/backend/README.md

 ## Authentication

 - If `JWKS_URL` is set, endpoints require a valid Bearer JWT in the `Authorization` header.
-- For development or when `JWKS_URL` is empty, the server accepts `X-User-Email` header to identify the caller.
+- For development or when `JWKS_URL` is empty, you can use `X-User-Email` header to identify the caller.

 **Production**: Set `JWKS_URL` to your microapp's JWKS endpoint.